-Here we will configure the Sites Lookup in the Cisco CDR app.
-This is a file based lookup that ships empty in the app and that is designed to be customized by the customer.
+The Sites Lookup in the Cisco CDR app is a file based lookup that ships empty and is designed to be customized by the customer.
 The primary key is a subnet in CIDR notation.

 This is an optional feature to configure, and the app will work without it.
 However most folks with more than one physical location find it extremely useful.